How the pandemic transformed publishing

 YouTube

 YouTube maintains 2.3 billion users worldwide, and is the second largest social media network.
-YouTube is also not what it was a decade ago.
+It’s also not what it was a decade ago.
 The popular video-viewing platform has been saturated by “content farms” churning out derivative videos to soak up as many views as possible from the algorithm, celebrity brands, and a select number of influencers who dominate the space.
 However, BookTube is alive and kicking, even though traditionally published A-listers still get top billing.

 Genre fiction authors (romance, YA, fantasy, historical fiction, sci-fi, horror, and “book club bait” mainstream literary/women’s fiction) will have the most success in approaching BookTubers for reviews, unboxings, or book haul videos.
 If you’re an author who is considering starting your own YouTube channel, understand that (much like starting a successful podcast) it’s a long term endeavor with a high degree of investment and slow rate of return.
 You must be prepared to create consistent, weekly content that is related to, but not solely about, your book.
 True crime, supernatural, and paranormal authors may find success here, as (again) will personality-driven nonfiction authors who can create self-help, how-to, business, and lifestyle content.